qx/ckeditor_rails_to_aliyun/README.md

 # README
 This is example How to use ckeditor upload imgage with carrierwave,(on locally or cloud)

-Because [CkEditor](https://github.com/galetahub/ckeditor) has pool doc too use for image/file upload,this example just for who want to use carrierwave upload file in ckeditor. additonal you can save the file in aliyun oss, Just change CkeditorAttachmentFileUploader/CkeditorPictureUploader
+Because [CkEditor](https://github.com/galetahub/ckeditor) has pool doc nearly can't complete image/file upload tester,this example just for who want to use carrierwave upload file in ckeditor. additonal you can save the file in aliyun oss, Just change CkeditorAttachmentFileUploader/CkeditorPictureUploader
 ```ruby